beetbox/beets/docs/reference/pathformat.rst

 The default characters used as brackets are ``[]``.
 To change this, provide a third argument to the ``%aunique`` function consisting of two characters: the left and right brackets.
-Or, to turn off bracketing entirely, use a single blank space.
+Or, to turn off bracketing entirely, leave argument blank.

 One caveat: When you import an album that is named identically to one already in your library, the *first* album—the one already in your library— will not